zhasylll-design/zhasylll-design/README.md

 # zhasyl

 student from kazakhstan at IQHSB🇰🇿

 ### Stuff i use

 * javascript
 * html / css
 * arch
+* the odin project

 ### Currently learning